Top 3 Tips for Keeping Kids Well During Travel continued...

 Germ-Fighting Tips for Airplane Travel

 Airplanes have gotten a reputation as flying cold-and-flu factories.
-But it's actually hard to determine just what role they play in making children, or adults, sick during travel, says Jeffrey R. Starke, MD, director of infection control at Texas Children's Hospital, and professor and vice chairman of pediatrics at Baylor College of Medicine.
+But it's actually hard to determine just what role they play in making children, or adults, sick during travel.

 Concerns about airplane germs often focus on air quality.
-But a 2008 study of cabin-air bacteria in 12 commercial airplanes showed they do not pose a risk for healthy passengers.
-"Your risk of getting a respiratory infection is higher on a bus or in an airport," Kourtis tells WebMD.
+A 2008 study of cabin-air bacteria in 12 commercial airplanes showed, though, they do not pose a risk for healthy passengers.
+And experts say your risk of getting a respiratory infection is higher on a bus or in an airport than on a plane.

 Consider these measures if you're concerned about airplane germs: